Table of Contents

 What is Liquidation of a Company?

-Company liquidation is the process of closing down a limited company with the help of an appointed Insolvency Administrator, also known as a Liquidator.
-Your staff could be made redundant and the company will no longer exist as a legal entity.
-You will also lose access to your business bank account.
+Company liquidation is the process of closing down a limited company with the help of an appointed Insolvency Administrator, also known as a liquidator.
+The liquidator is brought into the business to ‘wind up’ all ongoing affairs until, at the end of the process, the company is brought to a close.

 What Types of Company Liquidation Are There?